apereo/apereo.github.io/_posts/cas/2018-02-26-cas-delegation-protocols.md

 - The SAML2 module receives the service ticket, validates it and understands the user profile via the provided assertion.
 It then produces the SAML2 response for the original client application.

 <div class="alert alert-warning">
 <strong>Possible Gotcha</strong><br/>The above flow <i>may</i> prove to be somewhat dysfunctional, if the delegated/proxied identity provider happens to be ADFS.
-If your deployment today requires the above flow with ADFS acting as the identity provider, please suspect and verify.</a>.
+If your deployment today requires the above flow with ADFS acting as the identity provider, please suspect and verify.
 </div>

 # So...